peaclab/PACT/README.md

 One needs to modify the number_of_core option in the modelParams_files [Simulation] section to change the number of cores used in the PACT parallel simulation.
 Note that, to run parallel simulations on a Linux server, users need to start an interactive session by running _qrsh_ or _qsh_.
 Or, users can submit batch jobs by using _qsub_.
 Note that, SuperLU solver does not support parallel thermal simulation, it only supports sequential thermal simulation.
 If the users are running PACT with serial version of __Xyce 6.12__, please set number_of_core to 1.
 # Example Command Line Test Case:
 The Example_command_line folder contains all the necessary files to run steady-state and transient simulations of a 10mmX10mm chip with a 500um hot spot placed at the center.
 The example_ptrace.csv contains 3 power traces.
 For steady-state simulation, PACT will average the power trace for each block and perform steady-state simulations.
 For transient simulation, PACT with SPICE_transient solver will performance transient simulation with user-defined ptrace step size, simulation step size, and total simulation time.
 User can define these 3 parameters in example_modelParans.config.
-The background power density is set to 50 W/cm<sup>2</sup> and the hot spot power density is set to 1500 W/cm<sup>2</sup>.
 Users can run this command line test case by typing the following command inside the Example_command_line folder:

 ```python
     python ../src/PACT.py example_lcf.csv example.config example_modelParams.config --gridSteadyFile example.grid.steady
 ```
 The layerwise grid temperature results will be saved as example.grid.steady.layer0 and example.grid.steady.layer1.
 Here layer0 is the processor and layer1 is the cooling package.
-The steady-state and transient SPICE simulation grid temperature results will be saved as RC_steady.cir.csv and RC_transient.cir.csv, respectively.
+The steady-state and transient SPICE simulation grid temperature results will be saved as RC_steady.cir.csv and RC_transient.cir.csv.
 The transient block temperature results will be saved as RC_transient_block_temp.csv.
 The SPICE simulation log information will be saved as RC_steady.log or RC_transient.log.

 Note that, this command line test case assumes the users have already installed the __Xyce 6.12__ parallel version and __OpenMPI 3.1.4__.
 If the users haven't installed these two software, please change the solver to SuperLU.
 If the users are running PACT with serial version of PACT, please make sure you set the number_of_core option in the example_modelParams.config to 1.